230Daniel/Utili/SelfHosting.md

 3. Your SSL certificate will expire after 3 months.
 Simply run `./certificates.sh` again to renew the certificate.
 Alternatively, you can install Certbot properly on your virtual machine and have it renew the certificate automatically.
 Follow the instructions [here](https://certbot.eff.org/instructions?ws=other&os=debianbuster).

+4. To create a backup of your database, run `docker compose -f ~/utili/docker-compose-prebuilt.yaml exec postgres pg_dump -U utili utili > data.bak`.
+Note that if utili isn't in your home folder, you'll need to change the path to point to your `docker-compose-prebuilt.yaml` file.
+To restore this backup, see [ImportPostgresData.md](./ImportPostgresData.md).